-The following actions do not constitute retaliation: the exercise of rights protected under applicable law or charging an individual with a code of conduct violation for making a materially false statement in bad faith in the course of a resolution process.
-However, a determination that a respondent was or was not responsible for alleged prohibited conduct, alone, is not sufficient to conclude that any party made a materially false statement in bad faith.
+The following actions do not constitute retaliation: the exercise of rights protected under applicable law; or Caltech's charging an individual with a policy violation for making a materially false statement in bad faith in the course of a resolution process.
+For example, a determination that a respondent was or was not responsible for alleged prohibited conduct, alone, is not sufficient to conclude that any party made a materially false statement in bad faith.